The data set represents the scores of 12 randomly selected studen... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this context, the assumption that the population test scores are normally distributed allows for the use of specific statistical methods, such as constructing confidence intervals.
+In this context, the SAT Physics scores are assumed to follow a normal distribution, which allows for the application of statistical methods to analyze the data and make inferences about the population.

 Recommended video: